yairgd/disa/README.md

 # disa
-simple module to disassembly memory using Linux kernel module

-#References
+Simple module to disassembly memory using Linux kernel module.
+This modules is based on [Zydis](https://github.com/zyantific/zydis) and integrated in this module.
+Also , there is a user space application to demonstrate  the Zydis library on a test function in user space and disassembly of the same function the kernel space.
+Also the is an option to dissemble internals function of the kernel like: printk, kmalloc etc'.

+# Module structure
+The module allows 2 interfaces from user space:
+..* Using kernel parameters API.
+..* Using kernel char device API (using misc device)

+# References
 Here are some reference sources that used to create this module

 [1]: http://www.embeddedlinux.org.cn/essentiallinuxdevicedrivers/final/ch05lev1sec7.html